mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

     some kind of genius AI robot broker?
 Are they smuggling illegal goods?
 Aspiring merchant princes will not rest until they know how they are being outperformed.
-- Old friends from another crew have ‘graduated to the big time’, moving up from a free trader to a subsidized merchant.
+- Old friends from another crew have 'graduated to the big time', moving up from a free trader to a subsidized merchant.
 The Travellers look on with jealousy at that 201-ton cargo hold and the potential for wealth it portends, encouraging them to seek out a similar arrangement.